How can something so simple be so good? Maybe it's because two of the three ingredients are butter.

 3/4 cup buttermilk, plus a few tablespoons more as needed

 Biscuits are just another type of pasty, which means you will be following the general pattern of cutting fat into flour.
 For the cutting, you can use a pastry fork, a food processor, or even two knives if you are a real masochist.
-These days, my favorite by far is the cheese grater method.
+Either way, you want that butter cold, just out of the fridge.
+Another interesting method is to freeze your butter and then grate it into your flour with a coarse cheese grater.

 Kneed the dough once or twice, form it into a ball, and place on a floured surface.
 Roll out the dough into a rough rectangle about a 1/2 inch thick.
 Fold the dough in half and roll out it out again.
 Fold and roll one last time, but this time only roll to a thickness of 1 inch.
 All the folding isn't strictly necessary, but I've found it often gives a flakier biscuit with a better rise.
 At this point you are ready to cut out the biscuits.